jerryagenyi/naija-news-hub/docs/dev/enhanced-testing-checklist.md

 # Naija News Hub - Enhanced Testing Checklist

+**Note**: This is a comprehensive testing checklist with redundancy built in for thorough coverage.
+For a more focused version, see the [Testing Checklist](testing-checklist.md).
+Both checklists are kept in sync to ensure consistency.

 This comprehensive testing checklist covers all aspects of the Naija News Hub project, with redundancy built in to ensure thorough testing coverage.

 ## Core Functionality Tests